ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 You can associate one or more floating IPs with a network interface.
 The multiple floating IPs feature enables the VMware&reg; NSX-T Data Center to assign floating IPs.
 For more information about associating floating IP, see [Associate floating IPs with a network interface](/docs/vpc?topic=vpc-managing-nic-for-bare-metal-servers#add-fips-to-nic).

+If you want to control the flow of network traffic in your VPC, you can configure routes.
+VPC routes specify the next hop for packets, based on their destination addresses.
+For more information, see [Creating a route](/docs/vpc?topic=vpc-create-vpc-route).

 ## Network interface configurations
 {: #nic-configs}